A pullback operation on a class of currents: Introduction

 \section{Introduction}

 Calculus of currents is central in complex geometry.
-One example is the celebrated Monge-Amp\`ere product.
+One example is the celebrated Monge--Amp\`ere product.
 Closely related to current products is pullback of currents.
-The purpose of this paper is to introduce a pullback operation on a class of currents, which we call pseudosmooth, and show some basic properties.
-We do this by using and developing ideas from \cite{AESWY1, AESWY2, ASWY} where a calculus inspired by intersection theory of what therein is called generalized cycles is developed.
+The purpose of this paper is to introduce a pullback operation on a class of currents and establish basic properties.